kaiohenricunha/tributepage/README.md

 I used this project as a means of practicing basic HTML and CSS as well as responsiveness.
-It was suggested by freecodecamp.org to build a Tribute Page that looked like this:
+It was part of a project suggested by freecodecamp.org to build a Tribute Page that looked like this:

 ![Screen Shot 2021-12-12 at 11 43 16](https://user-images.githubusercontent.com/69804490/145716974-202c56d4-c21d-4b41-b2b1-5f74c034aac9.png)